The Distribution of Metallicities in the Local Galactic Interstellar Medium: DERIVATION OF RELATIVE ISM METALLICITIES

 \subsection{Metallicity Distributions}

 The main objective of our investigation is to examine for a large representative sample the distribution of metallicities seen along sight lines probing the local Galactic ISM.
 While the method we employ is incapable of providing us with the metallicity of the ISM relative to an adopted solar (or cosmic) abundance standard, it can tell us the degree to which the metallicity varies from one sight line to another.
 In Figure~\ref{fig:rank}, the relative ISM metallicities for the 84 sight lines in our final sample are plotted according to their rank.
 These are the metallicities derived from the least-squares linear fits that include all elemental abundance measurements available for a given line of sight.
-The mean value of $[{\rm M}/{\rm H}]_{\rm ISM}$ for this set of measurements is $-0.024\pm0.107$, where the uncertainty corresponds to the ($\pm1\sigma$) standard deviation of the sample.
-Note that the mean value here is statistically indistinguishable from zero.
-This, of course, is a trivial result since the metallicities being derived are measured relative to the average ISM metallicity (see Section~\ref{sec:method}).
-The fact that the mean value for this particular set of measurements is slightly below zero could reflect the fact that the linear fits that include all elements tend to underestimate the slope of the trend of $y$ versus $x$ because the refractory elements have slightly enhanced gas-phase abundances relative to volatiles when the sight line probes multiple distinct regions with different depletion properties.
+The weighted mean value of $[{\rm M}/{\rm H}]_{\rm ISM}$ for this set of measurements is $-0.023\pm0.008$.
+(For this calculation, we have adopted weights that correspond to the inverse squares of the measurement uncertainties.)
+Since the metallicities being derived are measured relative to the average ISM metallicity (Section~\ref{sec:method}), one would expect this mean value to be close to zero. \citep[It need not be exactly zero, of course, since the sample of stars examined in the present survey differs from those originally used to derive the element coefficients;][]{j09,r18,r23}.
+Still, the mean value given above is consistent with zero at only the $3\sigma$ level.
+The reason for this discrepancy may be that the linear fits that include all elements tend to underestimate the slope of the trend of $y$ versus $x$ because the refractory elements have slightly enhanced gas-phase abundances relative to volatiles when the sight line probes multiple distinct regions with different depletion properties.